brtgio/frq_divider_ROM_controled/README.md

 | 26      | 4          | 12,500,000    | 0.08us |
 | 27      | 2          | 25,000,000    | 0.04us |

+The ROM is driven by a clock signal and four address select bits.
+When the reset signal, reset_n, is triggered, the ROM will return to address 0, causing the output to return to 0 until the next rising edge of the clock signal.

+## Clock divider
+clk_divider, serves to divide an input clock signal (clock_in) by a specified divisor (divisor_input).
+Upon initialization or when a reset signal (reset_n) is activated, the internal counter (counter) and output clock (clock_out) are reset to zero.
+Subsequently, on each rising edge of clock_in, the counter increments until it reaches the divisor value minus one.
+If the divisor input changes, the divisor is updated, and the counter is reset.

+For cases where the divisor isn't an exact multiple of 50 MHz (the typical clock frequency), two flip-flops are utilized to synchronize the output clock (clock_out).
+The first flip-flop toggles when the counter value is less than half of the divisor, while the second flip-flop mirrors the first one to ensure synchronization.
+This setup ensures proper operation regardless of the input clock's frequency relationship with 50 MHz.
+However, if the divisor matches 50 MHz precisely, the input clock is directly passed to the output without any manipulation, streamlining the process for exact frequency multiples.

 ## Resources